merovex-archival/merovex.github.io/_posts/2014-04-29-april-progress-its-not-my-fault.markdown

 image: 7770199719-USCapitol.jpg
 categories:
 - Diary
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "April was a very slow month of writing.
-I jokingly say it's not my fault, but it is."
+description: April was a very slow month of writing.
+I jokingly say it's not my fault, but it is.
 author: Ben Wilson
+tags:
+- Diary
 ---
 <!--Lead Paragraph-->